Stefan-Corneteanu/opengles-workspace/README.md

 ## Description:
 An OpenGL ES implementation of the classic Snake game.
-Use WASD/arrow keys to control the snake's moves and collect as many apples as you can without colliding with your body
+Use WASD/arrow keys to control the snake's moves and collect as many apples as you can without colliding with your body.
+All data that a user might want to modify is in include/config.hpp.

 ## Prerequisites (Linux):
 ```shell